A light, fluffy vanilla cupcake with classic vanilla frosting. You can easily color the frosting so you can create a colorful set or match your theme!

 Make the Classic Vanilla Frosting

 - In a medium bowl, combine the icing sugar and salt.
 In another small bowl, combine the cream and vanilla extract.
-Set aside.
+Set aside.300 grams icing sugar, sifted, ¼ teaspoon salt, 60 milliliters heavy cream, 1 tablespoon pure vanilla extract

 - In a bowl of stand mixer fitted with paddle attachment, cream the butter on medium-high speed until light and fluffy, about 3 minutes.
 Decrease the speed to medium then add the sugar mixture in 3 additions and the cream in 2 additions, beginning and ending with the sugar mixture.
-Beat until just fully incorporated after each addition, stopping to scrape the sides of the bowl as necessary.
+Beat until just fully incorporated after each addition, stopping to scrape the sides of the bowl as necessary.227 grams unsalted butter, room temperature

 - If you are going to color your frosting using 1 shade only, add 1-3 drops of gel paste at this stage.
-If you are using more than 1 shade, see Note 4.
+If you are using more than 1 shade, see Note 4.food gel color

 - Increase the speed to high and beat for another 2 minutes.
 Blend it long enough to achieve a creamy smooth texture.